Teaching Practice: Idiot Girls and School Ghost 2: Production

+During its development stage in July 2024, the project participated in the 17th Network of Asian Fantastic Films (NAFF) Project Market, where it won the NAFF Korean Award and a cash prize of KRW 5 million.

+Teaching Practice: Idiot Girls and School Ghost 2 was produced with a reduced budget of about one quarter of its predecessor, Idiot Girls and School Ghost: School Anniversary, to improve cost efficiency and increase the likelihood of breaking even through its target audience.
+As a micro-budget horror-comedy with satirical elements, the film was aimed at a more specialized audience than mainstream theatrical releases.

-The filming for Teaching Practice: Idiot Girls and School Ghost 2 began on February 10, 2025.
+Principal photography began on February 10, 2025, and concluded on March 13, 2025.

 The film was included in the 2025 Cannes Film Market lineup.

 Release

-Film Festivals
+Film festivals

 Teaching Practice: Idiot Girls and School Ghost 2 was officially invited to the 29th Bucheon International Fantastic Film Festival.
 The tickets for all the screenings for the film were sold out in approximately 4 minutes and 30 seconds after ticket sales opened on June 26, 2025.
 It had its world premiere on July 5, 2025, in the Korean Fantastic: Features section.

 The film won 2 awards, including the Korean Fantatic Film Award and the Korean Fantastic Actor Award (Han Sun-hwa), at the festival's closing ceremony on July 11, 2025, at the Bucheon City Hall Plaza, where the awards ceremony was held.

-The film was also screened at the Kaohsiung Film Festival (2025) - Super Scary Pranks Party and has been invited for screening at the 51st Seoul Independent Film Festival: SIFF (2025) - Festival Choice.
+The film was also screened at the Kaohsiung Film Festival (2025) - Super Scary Pranks Party section, at the 51st Seoul Independent Film Festival: SIFF (2025) - Festival Choice section, and at the 27th Jeonju International Film Festival: JIFF (2026) - Special Screening: JEONJU X Meet section.

 Theatrical release

-Teaching Practice: Idiot Girls and School Ghost 2 will be released theatrically in the second half of 2025 in South Korea.
+Teaching Practice: Idiot Girls and School Ghost 2 was released exclusively in CGV theatres on May 13, 2026, in South Korea by Studio Santa Claus Entertainment.